VegitarianCalc/Alex_VeryReallyGoodPortfolio_BlueStamp/index.md

 ## Summary

 My project is Raspberry Pi object detection through machine learning.
 My first milestone involved building the hardware.
-The camera module will take a picture and run it through the tensorflow lite python interpreter and that will return what it thinks it sees.
+The camera module will take a picture and run it through the TensorFlow lite python interpreter and that will return what it thinks it sees.

 ## Progress

-I set up all of the hardware for this project, which includes putting the SD card with Raspberry pi OS into the Raspberry Pi, using the gpio ribbon wire to connect the Adafruit Braincraft HAT to the Raspberry Pi, screwing in the Pi-fan on the back of the Adafruit Braincraft HAT, and plugging in the Raspberry Pi Camera Module 3.
+I set up all of the hardware for this project, which includes putting the SD card with Raspberry Pi OS into the Raspberry Pi, using the gpio ribbon wire to connect the Adafruit Braincraft HAT to the Raspberry Pi, screwing in the Pi fan on the back of the Adafruit Braincraft HAT, and plugging in the Raspberry Pi Camera Module 3.

 ## Challenges

-While building my hardware I accidentally touched the input and output pins which caused the raspberry pi to short circuit and I had to wait for claudia to order a new Raspberry pi, which made building the hardware a little difficult.
+While building my hardware I accidentally touched the input and output pins which caused the Raspberry Pi to short circuit and I had to wait for Claudia to order a new Raspberry Pi, which made building the hardware a little difficult.

 ## What's Next

-Going further, I plan to start work on the first camera test, and getting the Adafruit Braincraft HAT to show what the camera is seeing.
+Going further, I plan to start work on the first camera test and get the Adafruit Braincraft HAT to show what the camera is seeing.

 # Schematics